 School Dog - Pebbles

-New for March 2020 - to support our pupils while we are closed Pebbles now has an email account firstname.lastname@example.org.
-Our pupils are encouraged to email or tweet Pebbles with photos of activities they are doing at home while unable to attend school.
-We hope this will help them to feel they remain connected to our school family.
-Pebbles will do her best to respond to all messages.
+During the lockdowns, to support our pupils while we were closed Pebbles opened an email account email@example.com.
+Our pupils were encouraged to email or tweet Pebbles with photos of activities they were doing at home while unable to attend school.
+We hoped this will help them to feel they remained connected to our school family.

 Please see below copies of our information letter to parents, school dog policy & risk assessment and other key documents.